manishraj27/samaa-backend/README.md

 ## License

-This project is licensed under the MIT License - see the MIT License file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/manishraj27/samaa-backend/blob/main/LICENSE) file for details.

 ## Acknowledgements

 We would like to acknowledge the contributions of all developers and contributors who have helped to build and maintain the Samaa Music Streaming App API.

 Thank you for using the Samaa Music Streaming App API!
 Enjoy streaming your favorite music! 🎶🎧

+## Frontend Repository

+The frontend of the Samaa Music Streaming App is available on GitHub at [samaa-frontend](https://github.com/manishraj27/samaa-frontend).
+You can check it out to see how the API is integrated into the application.